-Makar Sankranti is the festival of sun and harvest; which is celebrated different names in different states of India.
-One of the holiest day in Hindu Lunar calendar falls on 14th or 15th January every year.
+Makar Sankranti is the festival of sun and harvest; which is celebrated by different names in different states of India.
+One of the holiest days in the Hindu Lunar calendar falls on 14th or 15th January every year.
 The transition of Sun into zodiac sign Capricorn(Makar) from this day; so this auspicious day named as Makar Sankranti.
-According to Hindu lunar calender; day and night are equally long in Makar Sankranti (exactly 12 hours).
+According to the Hindu lunar calendar; day and night are equally long in Makar Sankranti (exactly 12 hours).
 On this day; the day becomes longer and nights shorter.

 Goa and Maharashtra

 with a lot of pomp and show.
 Makar Sankranti is celebrated for three

 consecutive days -‘Bhogi’, ‘Sankrant’ and ‘Kinkrant’ in honor of ‘Goddess

 Sankranti’ who killed ‘Sankrasur Rakhsasa’ on this day.
 People of this region

 fly kites which is the most major part of the celebration.
 Married women

 celebrate ‘Haldi-Kumkum’.
 Delicacies like ’til-gul laddoos’ made from jaggery

 and sesame seeds are distributed among the people.

 This region celebrates Makar Sankranti for four consecutive days also popularly known as Pongal.
 People unite around born-fire which is known as ‘Bhoghi’ and distribute sweets with each other.
 New clothes are worn, prayers are offered to the Gods as well as the ancestors.
 Houses are decorated with colored powders and flowers.
 On the second day known as ‘Kanuma’ day, food is shared with the livestock, birds and fish.
 The third day is known as ‘Mukkanuma’.
 Farmers pay their homage to nature’s elements and offer gifts to gods and goddesses on this day.
 People participate in ox and bullock racing, cockfighting and kite flying.